DariaCappey/VSCodeExtension/markline/README.md

 *clearMarkers* : Clears all the markers.

+*reloadEditor* : You need to do this, if you change the editor-window to reload the document into the extension.

 *deleteLinesWith* : Deletes all lines containing one of the searched for strings.

 *deleteLinesWithout* : Deletes all lines NOT containing one of the searched for strings.